mekatronik-achmadi/vandi_stm32/guides/FLASHING.md

 ![images](images/stboot7.png?raw=true)

-Now you can _Close_ and disconnect the chip.
+Now you can _Close_ and change the chip STM32 to boot into Running mode.